-Criteria JORC Code explanation Commentary cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information. were determined by Fire assay with checks routinely undertaken Drilling techniques Drill type (e.g. core, reverse circulation, openhole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-RC drilling was typically using a 5 1/4" hammer bit.
-Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
+Criteria JORC Code explanation Commentary cases, more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
+Unusual commodities or mineralisation types (e.g., submarine nodules) may warrant disclosure of detailed information. meters.
+Assays were mostly determined by Fire assay with checks routinely undertaken.
+Base metals were analysed by Aqua Regia with ICP-MS finish Drilling techniques Drill type (e.g., core, reverse circulation, open- hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g., core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc). • RC drilling was typically using a 5 1/4" hammer bit.
+AC blade is 3" Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 RC recovery and meterage was assessed by comparing drill chip volumes (sample bags or piles) for individual meters.
 Estimates of sample recoveries were recorded.
 Routine checks for correct sample depths are undertaken every RC rod (6m).
 RC sample recoveries were visually checked for recovery, moisture and contamination.
 The cyclone was routinely cleaned ensuring no material build up.
 Due to the generally good/standard drilling conditions around sample intervals (dry) the geologist believes the samples are reasonably representative, some bias would occur in the advent of poor sample recovery which was logged and was encountered.
 Some wet drilling did occur in the quartz veining on the deeper holes.
 Further diamond work to assess the impact of water flow on sampling and assay grade bias is planned.
 No sample bias has been identified to date.
 Further studies are ongoing.
-Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Drill chip logging and core was completed on one metre or selected intervals at the rig by the geologist.
-The log was made onto standard XL logging descriptive sheets using a field toughbook pc, and later transferred into Micromine software once back at the office.
+AC samples are taken from cyclone and bucket on the ground, where recoveries are noted.
+Logging Whether core and chip samples have been geologically and geotechnically logged to a Drill chip logging and core was completed on one metre or selected intervals at the rig by the geologist.
+The log was made onto standard XL